LucasWaelti/kalibr-wiki/Bag-format.md

 * /imu0

 ####bagextractor
-The bagextractor exports a ROS bag containing image and/or IMU data to image files and IMU data as CSV  files.
+The bagextractor exports a ROS bag containing image and/or IMU data to image files and an IMU CSV file.

 Example usage:
 > kalibr_bagextractor --image-topics /cam0/image_raw /cam1/image_raw --imu-topics /imu0 --output-folder dataset-dir --bag awsome.bag

 **NOTE:** If you are using the CDE package the _output-folder_ argument should not be used.
-Instead it will default to _output-folder=output/_ which should work.
+Instead use the default and the data will be written to the folder  _output/_  in the calling path.